Tadpole (band)

-Tadpole is a New Zealand rock band from Auckland formerly led by female vocalist Renée Brennan.
-The band formed in June 1994 and broke apart in late 2006 after numerous changes to the line-up.
-They reformed in March 2024 to tour.
+Tadpole is a New Zealand rock band from Auckland.
+The band formed in June 1994 by guitarist Taisia Huckle and drummer Mareea Paterson.
+The band broke apart in late 2006 after numerous changes to the line-up.
+Tadpole reformed with past members Chris Yong, Dean Lawton, Shannon Brown, and DJ Kritikl in March 2024.

 Career

 Before 2000

 Before the band's formation and 1999, Tadpole went through many line-up changes.
 At one point, the members were all female except one.
 Vocalist Renée Brennan and drummer/manager Dean Lawton were stable members of the band since the late 1990s.

 During that time, the singles "Blind" (radio release only, 1998), "For Me" (single release, 1999), and "Backdoor" (also a single release, 1999), were released.

 In regards to the song "Backdoor", the band stated "[it] was about our struggle thus far to make it in the New Zealand music industry and the initial frustration of trying to get our music played on radio, TV, or anywhere really.
 The 'backdoor' part came about because we felt we were never going to be accepted by the student radio stations, we'd just have to come in through the back door somehow.
 And yes, for those who want to know, the metaphor of anal sex is intended.
 I liken our struggle to getting buggered over, and over, and over again.
 In a very loving and tongue-in-cheek way."